SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-studentdirectory.md

 ## `addStudent()`
 This method supports the functionality for adding a `Student` to the list of students as described in [[Use Case 5: Add Student to Student Directory]](01-lab-requirements#uc5).
 The method also covers Alternative Flows for Use Case 5.

-The first grouping of error messages come from `IllegalArgumentException`s thrown during construction of `Student` or when checking the `password` and `repeatPassword` parameters.
-The error message related to "Cannot hash password" should hopefully never happen, but an exception with a error message is provided in case it ever does.
+The first few lines in the method ensure that there are values for the `password` and `repeatPassword` parameters.
+If there are values, then these values are hashed.
+Passwords should never be stored in plain text!
+That's a security vulnerability (if anyone got ahold of your student file with plain text passwords, they could register you in really boring classes at really bad times!)
+We use the private helper method `hashString()` to hash the provided passwords.
+We use a hashing algorithm, in this case SHA-256, to transform the plain text to a hashed output.
+We then encode the output using a 64-bit encoder so that the binary data of the hashed password is represented in an ASCII format.
+This is important to minimize issues with the build process.
+Do NOT change the `hashString()` method!

+After hashing the passwords, checks are done to ensure that the student can be successfully added to the `StudentDirectory`.

 By returning `false` the method will trigger [[Non-unique ID]](01-lab-requirements#uc5-non-unique-id) in the GUI.